 Issue Description

 Since the SIP contains mixing zone and dilution credit requirements for CTR constituents and chronic aquatic toxicity, the Regional Water Boards may establish mixing zones and dilution credits for individual non-storm water NPDES permits.
-However, the requirements in the SIP for mixing zones and dilution credits are more suited to priority pollutants and may be difficult to apply to aquatic toxicity.
-Some Regional Water Boards contain information in their Basin plans providing further direction on how to establish mixing zones and dilution credits.
+Some Regional Water Boards contain information in their basin plans providing further direction on how to establish mixing zones and dilution credits.

 Specific requirements for dilution credits and mixing zones would help facilitate consistent statewide requirements for aquatic toxicity for all non-storm water NPDES dischargers.
-Without statewide requirements for dilution credits and mixing zones for aquatic toxicity, the Regional Water Boards would continue to rely on the requirements in SIP and their individual Basin plans for determining if mixing zones and dilution credits are allowed for aquatic toxicity in individual non-storm water NPDES permits.
+Without statewide requirements for dilution credits and mixing zones for aquatic toxicity, the Regional Water Boards would continue to rely on the requirements in SIP and their individual basin plans for determining if mixing zones and dilution credits are allowed for aquatic toxicity in individual non-storm water NPDES permits.

-There are inconsistencies regarding how mixing zones and dilution credits are established for aquatic toxicity in permits from region to region due to either an absence of mixing zones and dilution credits procedures in their Basin plans, or inconsistencies in how the requirements in the SIP are applied when establishing mixing zones and dilution credits for aquatic toxicity in NPDES permits.
+There are inconsistencies regarding how mixing zones and dilution credits are established for aquatic toxicity in permits from region to region due to either an absence of mixing zones and dilution credits procedures in their basin plans, or inconsistencies in how the requirements in the SIP are applied when establishing mixing zones and dilution credits for aquatic toxicity in NPDES permits.

 Options